Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/7-linux-booting-debug.md

 6. Do the following steps to use U-Boot to program the bootable image to QSPI Flash in the serial console:

-    -  At the prompt, run `sf probe 0 0 0` to select the QSPI Flash.
+    -  At the prompt, run `sf probe 0 1000000 0` to select the QSPI Flash and set clock to 1MHz

     - Run `sf erase 0 0x01000000` to erase the Flash data.This command completely erases 16 MB of on-board QSPI Flash memory.